Anthony Woods: Civilian career

-Maryland Secretary of Veterans Affairs

 On January 12, 2023, Maryland governor-elect Wes Moore nominated Woods as the Secretary of the Maryland Department of Veterans Affairs.
 His nomination was unanimously approved by the Maryland Senate on February 17.
+Woods stepped down as secretary on May 11, 2025, to join a technology startup.

+Personal life

+Woods is married.
+His spouse was a contractor with United States Agency for International Development until 2025.